* * * Pitt County Board of Commissioners Adopt Voter Redistricting Plan 11/1-E * * *

 Following a third public hearing on November 15, 2021, the Board of County Commissioners adopted Voter Redistricting Map 11/1-E and the associated resolution (click here to view resolution).
 This plan minimizes voter precinct splits and mostly consolidates the Town of Winterville into one Commissioner District.

 Following each federal decennial census, elected legislative bodies, including local municipalities, counties, and school boards, engage in redistricting of election districts to comply with Federal and State constitutional requirements.

-The purpose of redistricting is to better balance the population between commissioner districts so that no Pitt County Commissioner is representing substantially more residents than other commissioners.
-Redistricting is accomplished by adjusting the boundaries of the County’s six voter districts to account for population growth.
-Decennial redistricting occurs every 10 years and is based on the population data collected by the U.S. Census Bureau’s most recent decennial census (2020).
+The purpose of redistricting is to better balance the population between commissioner districts so that no Pitt County Commissioner is representing substantially more residents than other Commissioners.
+Redistricting is accomplished by adjusting the boundaries of the County’s six voter districts to account for population change.
+Redistricting occurs every 10 years and is based on the population data collected by the U.S. Census Bureau’s most recent decennial census (2020).

 Based on the 2020 Census data, the Board of County Commissioners on August 23rd, 2021, adopted a resolution to authorize staff to initiate the redrawing of the Board’s voter districts.